Cornell students petition to have freshman TikTok star expelled for flouting coronavirus rules

 “Some students don’t have the luxury of going home to a quiet and healthy environment to focus on academics,” the petition warns.
 “Do not ruin it for everyone else.”

-Students are returning this month to campuses where they are expected to help police their peers and where a few people’s misbehavior could get everyone sent home.
+Students are returning this month to campuses, where they are expected to help police their peers and where a few people’s misbehavior could get everyone sent home.
 Skeptics doubt young people’s willingness to keep each other in line, given college’s social pressures: “the people who slide up saying ‘you’re not social distancing’ are the ones that wouldn’t have been invited anyway,” read the Snapchat post that kicked off a backlash against Zhang.

-The fallout at Cornell made it clear, though, that some students have embraced their role as the first line of defense against virus, even as other community members wonder how much a freshman navigating an unprecedented college experience can really be held culpable.
+The fallout at Cornell made it clear, though, that some students have embraced their role as the first line of defense against the novel coronavirus, even as other community members wonder how much a freshman navigating an unprecedented college experience can really be held culpable.

 “The people who you wouldn’t expect to snitch will snitch,” said Milan Broughton, a freshman at Cornell who signed the petition.
 “It’s kind of the culture that we need to have around.
 You need to hold everyone accountable.”

-Quarantined inside her school housing because she hails from a state with high infections, Broughton was thinking Wednesday about the provost’s commitment to consider a campus shut down if more than 250 coronavirus cases emerge within seven days.
+Quarantined inside her school housing because she hails from a state with a high number of infections, Broughton was thinking Wednesday about the provost’s commitment to consider a campus shutdown if more than 250 coronavirus cases emerge within seven days.
 Cornell has reported just 28 positive tests on campus since February, but other schools have discovered hundreds of infections shortly after reopening this month.

-For many students, Broughton said, school is a safehaven.
+For many students, Broughton said, school is a safe haven.

 “So we need to police ourselves,” the 18-year-old said.